obulisundar/spring-cloud/README.md

   To start the project, first start config server, It is set up to be used in native mode, which menas it will search for the properties file specifically in local folder.

-  - Either you copy all the properties files from https://github.com/27rahulk/cloud-pet-project/tree/master/pet_profiles_config to the specified folder as shown in the pet-config application.properties path `spring.cloud.config.server.native.search-locations`.
+  - Either you copy all the properties files from pet_profiles_config to the specified folder as shown in the pet-config application.properties path `spring.cloud.config.server.native.search-locations`.
 It's configured to fetch from window location from Desktop, it can be modified at specific location.
   - Other way is by using a git location as commented out in application.properties file of pet-config

   `cd pet-config/`